 Sacramental Preparation is a three way process: Home - Parish - School.
 Whilst the school plays an integral role in preparation, what is done in school is closely co-ordinated with the catechesis (the process of educating to and in faith) offered at home.
 Guidance is given to parents on how they can help their child with the programme preparation at home.
-Parents are invited to a series of meetings and workshops organised throughout the year of preparation to support them in supported their child's development in faith.
-Family catechesis workshops, led by Parish Catechists and supported by the Y4 class teachers, the RE coordinator and headteacher, take place as outlined in the Programme for Sacramental Preparation.
-During the workshops, parents are supported by catechists and the Parish Priest in working with their children to prepare for receiving each sacrament.
-This preparation is then continued at home based on resources and information given.
 This process puts a strong emphasis on the collective role of School, Home and Parish in children's faith development.